icshwi/e3training/workbook/chapter03.md

 These two variables are defined in `configure/CONFIG_MODULE` (and in `configure/CONFIG_MODULE_DEV`).

-> `_DEV` files will be covered later as we go through the different modes of e3.
+> Files with a `_DEV` suffix will be explained later when we go through the different modes of e3.

 ## List the installed version(s) of a module